CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ### Potential Targets

-Social engineering attacks can target individuals, organizations, or even entire systems with the goal of manipulating people into divulging sensitive information, performing specific actions, or making decisions that benefit the attacker.
+Social engineering attacks can target individuals, organizations, or even entire systems by manipulating people into divulging sensitive information, performing specific actions, or making decisions that benefit the attacker.

   + **Individuals:**
     - Often targeted due to the wealth of personal information they possess.
 Attackers aim to gain access to passwords, social security numbers, and financial details.
 Identity theft is a common objective, allowing perpetrators to engage in various fraudulent activities, using the stolen personal information.